The compression body graph has infinite diameter: Loxodromics

+We now record the following property of quasiconvex sets inside a hyperbolic space.
+This follows from thin triangles and we omit the proof.

-\begin{proposition} Given constants $\delta$ and $Q$, there is a constant $R$, such that for any pair of $Q$-quasiconvex sets $Y$ and $Y'$ distance at least $R$ apart in a $\delta$-hyperbolic space $X$, the nearest point projection of $Y$ to $Y'$ has diameter at most $R$. \end{proposition}
+\begin{proposition} Given constants $\delta$ and $Q$, there is a constant $R_0$, such that any constant $R \ge R_0$ has the following properties: let $Y$ and $Y'$ be $Q$-quasiconvex sets in a $\delta$-hyperbolic space $X$.
+If the distance between $Y$ and $Y'$ is at least $R$, then the nearest point projection of $Y$ to $Y'$ has diameter at most $R$.
+Furthermore, if $Y''$ is a $Q$-quasiconvex set distance at least $R$ from $Y$, and distance at most $R$ from $Y'$, then the distance between the nearest point projections of $Y'$ and $Y''$ to $Y$ is at most $R$. \end{proposition}

-Let $\calY$ be a collection of $Q$-quasiconvex sets in a $\delta$-hyperbolic space $X$, such that $X_\calY$ has infinite diameter.
+Let $\calY$ be a collection of $Q$-quasi-convex sets in a $\delta$-hyperbolic space $X$, such that $X_\calY$ has infinite diameter.

 Let $\calZ = \{ Z_i \}_{i \in N}$ be an ordered subcollection of the $\calY$, where $N$ is a set of consecutive integers in $\Z$.
 If $N = \Z$, then we say that $\calZ$ is \emph{bi-infinite}.
 We say that $\calZ$ is \emph{$L$-well-separated} if $d_X(Z_i, Z_{i+1}) \ge L$ for all $i$, and furthermore the distance between the nearest point projections of $Z_{i-1}$ and $Z_{i+1}$ to $Z_i$ is also at least $L$.
 Then $\calZ$ determines a collection of piecewise geodesics as follows.
 For each $Z_i$, let $p_i$ be a point in the nearest point projection of $Z_{i-1}$ to $Z_i$, and let $q_i$ be a point in the nearest point projection of $Z_{i+1}$ to $Z_i$.
 Let $\gamma_\calZ$ be a path formed from the concatenation of the geodesic segments $[p_i, q_i]$ and $[q_i, p_{i+1}]$.
 We will call such a path $\gamma_\calZ$ a \emph{$\calZ$-piecewise geodesic}.